HEALTH SCIENCES OFFICE OF STUDENT SERVICES

 The HS OSS also provides direct service to students in the Health Sciences schools in many areas, including student activities, student government and general information about the Health Sciences schools and University programs and services.
 The office acts as an advocate for Health Sciences student needs in areas such as building facilities and University systems.

 More information pertaining to these areas can be found in the appropriate sections of this Bulletin or by visiting the office website.
-The HS OSS can be reached at (631) 444-2111.
+The HS OSS can be reached at (631) 444-2111 or by email at firstname.lastname@example.org.
 It is located in the Health Sciences Tower, Level 2, Room 271.

 Health Sciences Academic Calendar